hmrc/ctc-traders-phase5-tis/python/README.md

 When rendering the rules, the `C` functional rules will have line breaks added wherever seen in the PDF.
 Other functional rules are set up to only have line breaks added when a line break is found after a full stop -- if you need to add line breaks for specific rules wherever they are in the PDF, add them, to `specific_line_break_rules` in `render.py`

+### Adding HMRC specific changes

+In the `hmrc_exceptions.py` file, the `message_category_transformation` function will take the current message type being processed and perform the transformations it needs to.
+Right now, only changing the priority to optional is supported, but should other differences be needed, they should be added here.

+There is a `find_category` function, use this to find a specific data group based on its hierarchy should you need to create an additional transformation.

 # Parsing the Q2 PDF

 > This section explains the technical detail of what the script expects and how it parses it.
 If you are just running the script, feel free to ignore this section.